antoine-gannat/discordbot/README.md

 # discordbot
-A discord bot in node-js
+A discord bot in node-js, full of memes and stuff

 #	Installation	#